Doug Shedden

 Douglas Arthur Shedden (born April 29, 1961) is a Canadian ice hockey coach and former player.
 He played in the National Hockey League between 1981 and 1991.
 After his playing career he became a coach, and worked in the minor leagues for several years.
 He coached Team Finland to a bronze medal in 2008 World Championships.
-Shedden is currently coaching Vaasan Sport in the Finnish Liiga.
+Shedden is currently coaching HC Bozen-Bolzano in the Italian league ICE Hockey League.

 Playing career

 As a youth, Shedden played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Barrie.

 Shedden, who played the position of centre, spent eight seasons playing in the National Hockey League for the Pittsburgh Penguins, Detroit Red Wings, Quebec Nordiques and Toronto Maple Leafs.
-He was drafted 93rd overall by the Penguins in the 1980 NHL Entry Draft.
+He was drafted 93rd overall by the Penguins in the 1980 NHL entry draft.
 In 416 career NHL games, Shedden recorded 139 goals and 186 assists for 325 points.
 Shedden had a brief stint in Europe as he played in Italy for two seasons but returned to North America and retired from playing in 1993.